MuhutDil/django-vue-graphql/README.md

 #     DjangoVueGraph
 An application where users can write posts.
 Posts can have many tags.
 The back end is implemented on Django.
 The front end is implemented on a Vue front end, using GraphQL to communicate between them.

-This is a learning project based on an article [RealPython](https://realpython.com/python-django-blog/).
+This is a training project based on an article [RealPython](https://realpython.com/python-django-blog/).

 #### Build and starting backend
     cd back_end/